verbb/video-picker/docs/developers/video.md

 `sourceHandle` | A handle identifying the video source, e.g., "YouTube" or "Vimeo".
 `date` | The date the video was published or created (`DateTime` object).
 `duration` | Duration of the video in seconds.
+`duration8601` | Duration of the video in ISO8601 format.
 `plays` | The number of times the video has been played.
 `authorName` | The name of the video's author.
 `authorUrl` | URL to the author’s profile or channel.